Frequently Asked Questions

 - Our program begins in August only (fall semester).

-- How many students are accepted into each fall cohort?
+- How many students are accepted each fall?

 - We accept 19 students on each campus and 20 students in our online program for a total of 58 students.
 We have two campus programs - Pocatello, ID and Meridian, ID.